FHIR/fhir.js/README.md

 ### Resource's CRUD

-To create FHIR resource you call `myFhir.create(entry, callback, errback)` passing entry object, which contain resource json in content attribute and tags in category attribute.
+To create a FHIR resource, call `myClient.create(entry, callback, errback)`, passing an object that contains the following propperties:

+* `content` (required) - resource in FHIR json
+* `tags` (opttional) - list of categories (see below)

-In case of success in callback function will be passed resulting entry with following attributes:
+In case of success,the  callback function will be invoked with an object that contains the following
+attributes:

 * `id` - url of created resource
 * `content` - resource json